syncfusion-content/blazor-docs/blazor/rich-text-editor/data-binding.md

 documentation: ug
 ---

-# Value Binding
+# Value Binding in Blazor RichTextEditor Component

-This section explains how to bind the [`Value`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_Value) to the Rich Text Editor component that can be achieved in the following way:

-The two-way data binding can be achieved by using the `@bind-Value` attribute from code-behind in Rich Text Editor.
+This section explains how to bind the [`Value`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_Value) to the Rich Text Editor component that can be achieved by using the `@bind-Value` attribute from code-behind in Rich Text Editor.

 {% tabs %}
 {% highlight razor tabtitle="~/value-binding.razor" %}